 He appeared twice on HBO’s Russell Simmons presents Def Poetry and performs regularly throughout the country and around the world as a spoken word artist.

 He is recipient of the Marsha A. Gomez Cultural Heritage Award, a NYC Council Citation, a World Pride Award, and a finalist for Lambda Literary Awards and International Latino Books Awards.
 He has appeared as a cover story for A&U magazine and been featured in the New York Times and on CNN.
 His work has been translated into Spanish, Romanian and Serbian.

 He also selected finalists for Studs: Gay Erotic Fiction and his work appears in the books For Colored Boys Who Have Considered Suicide When the Rainbow is Still Not Enough, Born This Way: Real Stories of Growing Up Gay (based on the popular blog) and Untangling the Knot: Queer Voices on Marriage, Relationships & Identity.

 In 2014 he was invited to speak at The United Nations as part of The International Symposium on Cultural Diplomacy in the USA and in 2015 he was selected as a featured speaker for TEDx Bushwick.
-An upcoming foreign documentary about poets from around the world will feature him as an artist.
-His books continue to be featured in Latino and LGBTQ college courses and he currently lives in Bushwick, Brooklyn.

 Learn more about Emanuel Xavier on Wikipedia.